trusted-programming/rust-diagnostics/README.md

 - Thanks for [David Wood](https://davidtw.co), who offered the idea that we can use the `--message-format=json` option to get diagnostic information from the Rust compiler, which saves tremendous effort in modifying the Rust compiler.
 Now our solution is kind of independent from the Rust compiler implementations;
 - Thanks for [Mara Bos](https://github.com/m-ou-se), who provided some hints on how to fix `unwrap()` warnings using `if-let` statements;
 - Thanks for [Amanieu d'Antras](https://github.com/Amanieu), who provided some explanation for the necessity of certain clippy rules in practice.
+- Thanks for [Josh Triplett](https://github.com/joshtriplett), who implemented `git-rs` which wraps the `libgit2` library to use in Rust.